-Linux, macOS, and Raspbian Distribution Event Logs
+Linux and Raspbian Distribution Event Logs

-On Linux, macOS, and Raspbian distributions, all Zen components write messages to the standard logging system, syslog.
-By default on Linux and Raspbian, syslog writes to the file /var/log/ messages and on macOS to the file /var/log/system.log.
+On Linux and Raspbian distributions, all Zen components write messages to the standard logging system, syslog.
+By default on Linux and Raspbian, syslog writes to the file /var/log/messages.
 Optionally, for SQL Connection Manager only, you can also log messages to the event.log file.